Norm Benning

-Norm Benning Jr. (born January 16, 1952) is an American professional stock car racing driver and team owner.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 46 Toyota Tundra for G2G Racing.
+Norm Benning Jr. (born January 16, 1952) is an American professional stock car racing driver and team owner as well as a commercial pilot.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 6 Chevrolet Silverado RST for his own team, Norm Benning Racing.
 He has competed in the series since 2002, primarily driving for his team, Norm Benning Racing.
-He has also worked as a driver analyst for TheRacingExperts.com in the past.

 Benning has often been referred to as Stormin' Norman after his performance in the 2013 Mudsummer Classic, the Truck Series' first race on dirt.
 He previously competed in the NASCAR Busch Series and Winston Cup Series.
+Benning is the oldest driver to ever finish on the lead lap in NASCAR's top 3 series.

 Early career

-Born in Level Green, Pennsylvania, Benning began by racing as a 15-year-old at Heidelberg Raceway even though he was supposed to be at least 18 years old.
+Born in Level Green, Pennsylvania, Benning began by racing as a fifteen-year-old at Heidelberg Raceway even though he was supposed to be at least eighteen years old.
 He also has raced in dirt late models and asphalt modifieds.

 ARCA

-Benning has finished in the top 10 in ARCA points seven times, with a highest of 5th in 2001.
-In 276 starts, Benning has five top 5 and 32 top 10 finishes.
-His best effort was a 3rd-place finish at the Springfield dirt mile in 2004.
+Benning has finished in the top ten in ARCA points seven times, with a highest place of fifth in 2001.
+In 276 starts, Benning has five top-fives and 32 top-ten finishes.
+His best effort was a third-place finish at the Springfield dirt mile in 2004.